DiscretePython/cw.nvim/README.md

 - `profile` string - Changes which AWS profile is used by default.
 Default: default
 - `wrap` boolean - Whether to wrap text in the overlay.
 Default: false
 - `tail_begin` string - Date/time or human-friendly string to indicate when to start tail, refer to [cw](https://github.com/lucagrulla/cw) for examples.
 Default: 1h
+- `show_timestamp` boolean - Whether to show the timestamp before each log entry.
+Default: false

 ## Commands